MichaelCDormann/SQLToXMLConverter/README.md

 ## Using Github

+(Since some of you haven't used it before)

 ### Installation
 There are two ways to install and use git on Windows, through a command line or though a GUI.